AdobeDocs/commerce-operations.en/help/configuration/storage/multi-master-manual.md

 ### Back up sales data

-This section discusses how to back up sales tables from the main Magento database so you can restore them in the separate sales database.
+This section discusses how to back up sales tables from the main Commerce database so you can restore them in the separate sales database.

 If you are currently at the `mysql>` prompt, enter `exit` to return to the command shell.